abhip167/to-do-app/README.md

 - To run the E2E test cases (code inside /cypress folder)

   - `npm run cypress:open` This will open cypress electron app and we can run tests in it.
+  - `npm run test` to show output in command line

+## Deploy build files

+- We will generate build files in dist folder by running the command `npm run build`.
+Once done, we shall now see a dist folder with index.html file
+- In order to deploy, we can deploy it on static file server by simply copying the contents of the dist folder in the root of the server.

 ## Tech Stack